HDest-Community/ace-corp-extended/readme.md

 - Configuration codes are:
 	- `hframe`: Heavier frame.
 Gun weighs more but has less recoil.
 	- `extended`: Extended barrel.
 Higher projectile velocity but heavier gun.

+### Wyvern
+---
+- The loadout code is `wyv`.
+- Configuration codes are:
+	- `auto`: Autoloader.
+Makes reloading from side saddles a bit faster.